 Gym Lockers: All students are assigned a locker for physical education classes.
 Combination locks are provided for the gym lockers.
 Students should use the locks on the large lockers when participating in gym classes.
 All personal items should be locked in the large locker.
-Students who lose locks will be charged \$6.00.
+Students who lose locks are charged \$7.00.